Flep-Glop/rogue-resident-local/docs/workflow/activity-interface-development-plan.md

 ### **🔌 Integration Ready**

-- Portrait system: Drop images into /public/images/characters/portraits/
+- ✅ Portrait system: High-def images available for all 4 mentors

-- Backgrounds: Room backdrop system ready for image swapping
+- ✅ Backgrounds: Room backdrop images available for all hospital areas

 - Content: JSON dialogue files ready for mentor and activity content